Art Lover’s Guide to Paris: Museums, Architecture & Street Art

 Location: Rue Brisemiche, 4th

-Jef Aérosol’s stunning mural of Salvador Dali titled Chut – which translates to hush in English – has become a piece as iconic as the Pompidou Centre that it sits across from.
+Jef Aérosol’s fabulous mural of Salvador Dali titled Chut translates to hush in English.
+This cheeky depiction has become as iconic as some of the pieces found inside nearby Pompidou Centre.
 This, amongst others, forms the heart of the 1980s street art movement.
-This is one of his more known pieces, but he also has work up and down the country.
-Street art in Paris by Bordalo II
+It’s one of Aérosol’s more known pieces, but he also has work up and down the country.

 Mixed Street Artists